Lake Jackson Mounds Archaeological State Park

 The park encompasses six of the seven known earthen temple mounds, with two available for viewing by the public.

 Our two trails offer visitors a chance to hike within the park.
 The interpretive trail passes remnants of Florida’s Territorial Period and early statehood (1820-1860) when the land was part of a large estate owned by Colonel Robert Butler.

-The remains of an 1800s grist mill may be seen along the trail.
 The nature trail winds through a sandhill community, passing many native trees and plants.
+The remnants of an 1800s grist mill may be seen along the trail.

 Picnic tables are located within view of the two largest mounds.
 A pavilion is available for family gatherings and other special occasions.
 Unless reserved for the day, the pavilion is available on a first-come, first-served basis.
 Guided tours are available upon request.

 Lake Jackson offers numerous opportunities for wildlife viewing and bird-watching.